carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 Interactive, public data exploration resources can be found at: https://nemoanalytics.org/landing/neocortex/

-Full listing of datasets in NeMO Analytics: https://docs.google.com/spreadsheets/d/1xag_73Y1xydcCUnDYwn8rlF2rEbbMdTw/
+Listing of datasets in NeMO Analytics: https://docs.google.com/spreadsheets/d/1xag_73Y1xydcCUnDYwn8rlF2rEbbMdTw/

 Data aquisition from NeMO Anlaytics and Joint decomposition performed for analysis in Figures 1, 2 & 3: SJDcode_Figure1n2n3.R

 Data aquisition from NeMO Anlaytics and Joint decomposition performed for analysis in Figures 4, 5, & 6: SJDcode_Figure4n5n6.R

+R code used for performing gene set enrichment analysis: GSEAcode_SonthaliaEtAl.R

 GeneCart2idCols.R is a function used in the SJD code (SJDcode_Figure1n2n3.R & SJDcode_Figure4n5n6.R) to create files for the import of joint decomposition results into NeMO Analytics as gene lists for projection.